 The University maintains eight coeducational residence halls for undergraduates.
-The residence halls have 24-hour desk services, laundry facilities, mail service and storage space.
+The residence halls have 24-hour desk services, laundry facilities and mail service.
 The size of the rooms varies, but each residence hall room has a twin bed, desk and chair (type of furniture will vary per hall).
 All rooms have windows and a telephone with phonemail.
 All residence hall rooms are wired for cable TV, as well as Ethernet, which provides Internet access.
 All residence halls also offer wireless internet connection.

 Drake Dining Services offers meal plans that enable students to enjoy meals and snacks seven days a week at several locations on campus, including Hubbell Dining Hall, Spike’s and Olmsted Center.
 Options are designed to meet a wide variety of dietary needs, preferences and lifestyles, from vegetarian, pizza, pasta and all you can eat to late-night and carryout choices.
 Dining services staff assists students to meet their individual dietary needs.
 All students living in the residence halls are required to have a meal plan.

 Drake’s residence halls and dining facilities include the following:

 Carpenter Hall, 2900 Forest Avenue, is named for Mary Carpenter, dean of women from 1897 to 1908 and 1918 to 1930.
 Carpenter was a member of the Drake Class of 1885.

 Crawford Hall, 1333 30th Street, is named for Robert A. Crawford, an early Des Moines banker and philanthropist.
 He was treasurer of Drake’s Board of Trustees from 1924 to 1937.